TIPs Council and Review Panels

 - Kelly Holley-Bockelmann, Associate Professor of Physics and Astronomy

-- Amy Needham, Professor of Psychology and Human Development
+- Ashley Carse, Assistant Professor of Human and Organizational Development

 - Kim Rathmell, Cornelius Abernathy Craig Chair in Medicine

 - Florence Sanchez, Associate Professor of Civil and Environmental Engineering